 That's a difficult hurdle to clear.
 Most job applicants never find out the real reasons why they weren't hired, and even fewer get proof strong enough to win a discrimination lawsuit.

-"I have been saying for years, and the statistics bear this out, that no one should be vetted for a job simply because of their age,” says state Sen. Derek Slap, a Democrat who introduced the bill and worked for three years to get it passed.
+"I have been saying for years, and the statistics bear this out, that no one should be vetted for a job simply because of their age,” said state Sen. Derek Slap, a Democrat who introduced the bill and worked for three years to get it passed.
 “We lose too much experience, too much opportunity, and too much economic activity when certain folks are prevented from even getting their foot in the door for a job.
 That will soon come to an end, and Connecticut and its older workers will be better for it."